1. Silene acaulis (Linnaeus) Jacquin, Enum. Stirp. Vindob. 78, 242. 1762.

 Moss campion, silène acaule

 Cucubalus acaulis Linnaeus Sp.
 Pl.
 1: 415.
-1753; Silene acaulis subsp. arctica Á. Löve & D. Löve; S. acaulis subsp. exscapa (Allioni) de Candolle; S. acaulis subsp. subacaulescens (F. M. Williams) Hultén; S. exscapa Allioni; Xamilensis acaulis (Linnaeus) Tzvelev
+1753; Silene acaulis subsp. arctica Á. Löve & D. Löve; S. acaulis var. exscapa (Allioni) de Candolle; S. acaulis subsp. subacaulescens (F. M. Williams) Hultén; S. exscapa Allioni; Xamilensis acaulis (Linnaeus) Tzvelev

 Plants perennial, mat- or cushion-forming, subglabrous; taproot stout; caudex much-branched, becoming woody.
 Flowering stems erect, leafy proximally, 3-6(-15) cm, old leaves persistent at base.
 Leaves mostly basal, densely crowded and imbricate, sessile; blade 1(-3)-veined, linear-subulate to lanceolate, 0.4-1(-1.5) cm × 0.8-1.5(-2) mm, margins cartilaginous, often ciliolate especially proximally, apex acute, glabrous to scabrous.
 Inflorescences solitary flowers.
 Pedicels 2-40 mm.
 Flowers bisexual or unisexual, all plants having both staminate and pistillate flowers, others having only pistillate flowers, subsessile or borne singly on peduncle; calyx 10-veined, lateral veins absent, tubular to campanulate, (5-)7-10 mm, herbaceous, margins often purple tinged, dentate, sometimes ciliate, ± scarious, glabrous, lobes lanceolate to ovate, 1-2 mm; petals bright pink, rarely white, limb unlobed to shallowly 2-fid, 2.5-3.5 mm, base tapered into claw, auricles and appendages poorly developed; stamens exserted in staminate flowers, not so or aborted in pistillate flowers; styles 3.
 Capsules 3-locular, cylindric, equaling or to 2 times calyx, opening by 6 recurved teeth; carpophore ca. 1 mm.
 Seeds light brown, reniform, 0.8-1(-1.2) mm broad, dull, shallowly rugose.
 2n = 24.